-[ABOUT] THE ARTISTS
+[ABOUT] THE TEAM

 Jeanine started painting at age six, alongside her identical twin sister Julie, in Woodstock, IL.
 Both girls studied art throughout childhood with private lessons, and continued through college.
 Now in Los Angeles, Jeanine continues to further her education, having studied at the Artelier Artien in Paris, France; Los Angeles Academy of Figurative Art; and under renowned artists such as Robert Liberace, Michael Siegel and William Cochran.

 When she's not painting, Jeanine most enjoys cooking for and hanging out with her family and friends.

 Jeanine lives in Los Angeles, CA with her husband Jason and dog Marley.